 If you forget to make a payment on time, the repercussions can be extremely detrimental.

 How to Check Your Free Credit Reports

-If you’re thinking about applying for one of the cards we’ve listed above, but you’re not sure about using credit?
+Thinking of applying for a student credit card but still not sure about using credit?
 Here are a few credit card tips to help.

-Buy Small, Not Big
+3. Buy Small, Not Big

 Speaking of purchases, it can be tempting to put some big-ticket buys on your card.
 After all, the money doesn’t need to be paid back right away.
-But this can put you at risk for debt - which can damage your credit score and your financial health.
+But this can put you at risk for debt, which can damage your credit score and your financial health.

 Instead of using the credit card for big purchases, try using it for small, everyday items like gas and groceries.
 By keeping your purchases frequent but your balance manageable, you’ll be able to ensure that you can pay your bill in full every month.

-Don’t Juggle Too Many Cards
+4. Don’t Juggle Too Many Cards

 Less can sometimes mean more, especially when it comes to credit cards.
 While it may seem that it’s better to have more cards, that’s not always the case.
 No matter how much you want to impress future lenders, it’s more important to create habits that will keep your finances healthy and growing.